nativedigsol/necl/SPEC.md

 ## Data Types

-NML supports the common data types:
+NECL supports the common data types:

 - Number (assigned integers and floats): `number = 3.14` or `number = -10`
 - String (a collection of characters): `string = "Hello World!`